 Tickets: $35 Premium / $30 Standard / $27 Group* (15+)

-*Group sales not available online.
+Group sales are not available online.
 To book your group, please contact Maine State Music Theatre at email@example.com or (207) 725-8760 x18.

 The show, which runs June 18 – June 30, 2019, will broaden the offerings for The Public Theatre, which does not typically present musicals, and allows Maine State Music Theatre to expand its reach into the Lewiston/Auburn area.